Cathode ray tube: Doming

 Doming is a phenomenon found on some CRT TVs in which parts of the shadow mask become heated.
 In TVs that exhibit this behavior, it tends to occur in high-contrast scenes in which there is a largely dark scene with one or more localized bright spots.
 As the electron beam hits the shadow mask in these areas it heats unevenly.
 The shadow mask warps due to the heat differences, which causes the electron gun to hit the wrong colored phosphors and incorrect colors to be displayed in the affected area.
 Thermal expansion causes the shadow mask to expand by around 100 microns.

 During normal operation, the shadow mask is heated to around 80–90 °C. Bright areas of images heat the shadow mask more than dark areas, leading to uneven heating of the shadow mask and warping (blooming) due to thermal expansion caused by heating by increased electron beam current.
 The shadow mask is usually made of steel but it can be made of Invar (a low-thermal expansion Nickel-Iron alloy) as it withstands two to three times more current than conventional masks without noticeable warping, while making higher resolution CRTs easier to achieve.
 Coatings that dissipate heat may be applied on the shadow mask to limit blooming in a process called blackening.

 Bimetal springs may be used in CRTs used in TVs to compensate for warping that occurs as the electron beam heats the shadow mask, causing thermal expansion.
 The shadow mask is installed to the screen using metal pieces or a rail or frame that is fused to the funnel or the screen glass respectively, holding the shadow mask in tension to minimize warping (if the mask is flat, used in flat-screen CRT computer monitors) and allowing for higher image brightness and contrast.

-Aperture grille screens are brighter since they allow more electrons through, but they require support wires.
+Aperture grille screens are brighter since they allow more electrons through.
 They are also more resistant to warping.
 Color CRTs need higher anode voltages than monochrome CRTs to achieve the same brightness since the shadow mask blocks most of the electron beam.
 Slot masks and specially Aperture grilles do not block as many electrons resulting in a brighter image for a given anode voltage, but aperture grille CRTs are heavier.
 Shadow masks block 80–85% of the electron beam while Aperture grilles allow more electrons to pass through.